CHAITANYA-CHENNAM/Preparation_1/README.md

 I'm always interested in discussing **AI, ML, deep learning, interesting research, system design, and challenging engineering problems**.

 If you're building something interesting in AI, I'd love to hear about it.
+You can always drop a mail to chaitanyachennam@gmail.com